 Can I Travel to Malaga, Andalucia and Spain?

-Spain has extended the restrictions for inbound passenger travel on inbound flights from the UK until 02-02-2021.
+Spain has extended the restrictions for inbound passenger travel on inbound flights from the Brazil and South Africa until 15-04-2021.
 With the exception of Spanish nationals and those legally resident in Spain.
 Foreign national residents should carry their residence document (the green A4 EU residence certificate or the new TIE.)
 Explanitory PDF.
-Other documents are unlikey to be accepted, the UK Govt official advice is to check with airline.
-This measure, introduced in responce to the UK Coronavirus strain on 22-12-2020.
-Initially lasting until 05-01-2021, was first extended until 19-01-2021.
+Initially lasting until 05-01-2021, was first extended until 19-01-2021 then 02-03-2021.

 All those entering Spain from high-risk zones by air or sea since 23-11-2020 are required to have a certificate of a negative coronavirus PCR, TMA or LAMP test (not antibody or antigen) taken within the previous 72 hours.
 The high-risk zones are guided by European Centre for Disease prevention and Control's recommendation map of zones of over 150 cases in last 14 days per 100.000 populations.
 This is currently all Europe except Norway, Finland and parts of Greece.
 A full list of zones was published in the BOE (state gazette) and will be updated every 15 days.
 The measure does not apply to land borders (Portugal, France Gibraltar, Andorra).
 Travellers should pre-register at www.spth.gob.es and obtain QR code for presentation to airline and on arrival.
 By exception travelers unable to register online should present original test certificates in English or Spanish.
 Existing measures; temperature checks, visual assesment of symptoms, and declaring residence details are still required as well.